Construction contractor consulting his accountant on a construction site in Quebec

 Conclusion

-Accounting for a construction company in Quebec isn’t something you can wing.
-Between CCQ payroll, mandatory monthly reports, project-based accounting, and tax deductions specific to heavy machinery, only an accountant specializing in construction can truly protect and optimize your financial situation.
+The accounting of a construction company in Quebec cannot be improvised.
+Between CCQ payroll, mandatory monthly reports, project-based accounting and tax deductions specific to heavy machinery, only an accountant specializing in construction can truly protect and optimize your financial situation.

-Rather than risking penalties, missed deductions, or errors in your CCQ reports, trust Bankeo’s accounting matchmaking service.
-Our network of over 1,500 firms across Quebec includes professionals who live and breathe the construction industry.
-Find the right one for you for free today.
+Rather than risking penalties, missed deductions or errors in your CCQ reports, trust Bankeo's accounting pairing.
+Our network of 1,500+ firms across Quebec includes professionals who live and breathe the reality of construction.
+Find yours for free now.

 Sources